-The calculation of parameters for the spinning reserve and load rejection reserve depends on modelling future costs.
-The Cost\LR parameter used for the load rejection reserve payments also covers payments for the system restart service, however, the current review does not consider system restart costs.
-This is because there have been no changes to AEMO's system restart service requirements since the ERA's last determination in 2022.
+The same parameter (Cost\LR) used for the load rejection reserve payments also covers payments for the system restart service.
+The ERA must determine revised values for system restart if the values are materially different from a standing determination.
+As there have been no changes to AEMO's system restart service arrangements since the ERA's last determination in 2022, this determination did not consider system restart costs.

-1.1 The ERA's process
+1.1 Requirements for the ERA's determination